aws-samples/sm-data-wrangler-mlops-workflows/2-step-functions-pipelines/README.md

     b.
 Creates an Amazon S3 bucket and uploads your flow file and input files to the bucket
 2. Follow the instructions in the 01_setup_step_functions_pipeline notebook to kick off a Step Functions workflow.
 3. Configure your Amazon SageMaker execution role with the required permissions as mentioned in the 01_setup_step_functions_pipeline notebook
-4. The processing job will be run on a SageMaker managed Spark environment and this can take few minutes to complete
+4. The processing job will be run on a SageMaker managed Spark environment behind the scenes and this can take few minutes to complete
 5. Go to StepFunctions console and track the workflow visually thru StepFunctions console.
 You can also navigate to the linked CloudWatch logs to debug errors.
 6. Make sure you clean up all the resources at the end.